facebook/react-native-website/docs/scrollview.md

 ### `snapToOffsets`

 When set, causes the scroll view to stop at the defined offsets.
 This can be used for paginating through variously sized children that have lengths smaller than the scroll view.
 Typically used in combination with `decelerationRate="fast"`.
-Overrides less configurable `pagingEnabled` and `snapToInterval` props.
+Overrides less configurable `pagingEnabled` and `snapToInterval` props on iOS and Android (not web).

 | Type            |
 | --------------- |